sbalmt/xcheme/documents/references.md

 #### Node directives

-The _node_ directive can only have references to another _node_, _alias node_ or _token_ directive, as the _node_ directive performs in the parsing step, there's no way to reference _alias token_ directives here.
+The _node_ directive can only have references from another _node_, _alias node_ or _token_ directive, as the _node_ directive performs in the parsing step, there's no way to reference _alias token_ directives here.

 | Directive | Reference   | Behavior  | Example                      |
 | --------- | ----------- | --------- | ---------------------------- |